NikolayStepanov/NikolayStepanov/README.md

 <h3 align="center">👩‍💻 About Me</h3>

 <p align="left">
-I started my professional journey as a C++ developer, gaining 3 years of experience working on complex software including VoIP and automotive HMI systems using C++ and Qt.<br><br>
+I started my professional journey as a C++ developer, working on complex software including VoIP and automotive HMI systems with C++ and Qt.<br><br>
-For the last 1+ year, I have specialized in Go backend development, focusing on building scalable, high-performance backend systems and APIs.<br><br>
+More recently, I have specialized in Go backend development, focusing on building scalable, high-performance backend systems and APIs.<br><br>
 I enjoy optimizing code, working with databases, and automating workflows.
-I am passionate about writing clean, maintainable code and constantly improving my skills.
+I am passionate about writing clean, maintainable code and continuously improving my skills.
 </p>

 <br />